 For starters, seek out opportunities to educate and inform without chastising.
 On a trip to Nicaragua, I was innocently yet ignorantly asked why Africans were violent.
-Without being defensive, I explained the intricacies and complexities of Africa - from over 3,000 distinct languages to the 50-50 split along Christianity and Islam within the continent.
+Without being defensive, I explained the intricacies and complexities of Africa – from over 3,000 distinct languages to the 50-50 split along with Christianity and Islam within the continent.

 Another way to break stereotypes is by controlling your emotions and choosing your battles wisely.
 Some comments and actions are better left unacknowledged.

 Always look for a positive angle in all situations.
 Being served that Dutch pastry lasts even though you were clearly first in line means you got to sample some scrumptious traditional dessert instead of being upset the rest of the day.

 DEALING WITH HOW YOU SEE PEOPLE

 We’ve all fallen into the pit of stereotyping at some point during our travels.
 Even the most intrepid of travelers morph into creatures of habit, reverting back to their comfort zones and inherent biases when faced with challenges.

 Instead of writing that woman off as a typical rude French woman, ask internal questions about her.
 Was she having a bad day?
 Was she in some sort of pain?
 Maybe a warm smile and eye contact would lift her spirit?

 Breaking your stereotype about a certain group or culture starts with questioning all generalizations about that culture.
 Once you stop asking questions about others, you become complacent and ignorance seeps in.